William Ryan (psychologist): Blaming the victim

+Later career

 In 1981, Ryan published his final book, Equality, which explored notions of individualism, fair play and equal opportunity, and analyzed how inequality comes about.
 He defined two schools of thought in the debate about equality and inequality.
 One school of thought was Fair Play: a person's right to pursue happiness with minimal interference.
 Ryan argued that the proponents of this school believed in equality of opportunity, and felt that inequality arises in society because of differences in the internal characteristics of individuals.
 The other school of thought was Fair Share: a person's right to 'a reasonable share of society's resources sufficient to sustain life at a decent standard of humanity.'
-Ryan argued that the proponents of this school (of which he was one) believed that inequality is a preexisting state that stems primarily from external factors.
+Ryan asserted that the proponents of this school (of which he was one) believed that inequality is a preexisting state which stems primarily from external factors.
 He wrote: 'Equality of opportunity is, inevitably, a pathway to inequality, and Fair Play is not a rule for achieving equality, but rather an excuse for inequality.'
+He dedicated the book to his wife Phyllis and thanked their daughter Elizabeth in the Acknowledgments for having provided him with 'a brilliant analysis of early draft material' that helped him 'immeasurably in rethinking and reorganizing [his] work'.

-The American Psychological Association presented Ryan with its 1993 Society for Community Research and Action Award for his distinguished contributions to theory and research in community psychology.
-However, by the last decade of his life, Ryan had misgivings about psychology.
-In 1996, he concluded that it 'psychology has become the science of understanding internal individual differences, which leads to kinds of ideological distortions that support inequality.'
+In 1993, shortly before Ryan retired, the American Psychological Association presented him with its Society for Community Research and Action Award for his distinguished contributions to theory and research in community psychology.
+However, after he had retired Ryan expressed his misgiving about psychology.
+He opined that it 'has become the science of understanding internal individual differences, which leads to kinds of ideological distortions that support inequality.'
+And he expressed his misgiving about his phrase 'Blaming the victim'.
+He opined: 'maybe it was an unfortunate phrase.'

 On June 7, 2002, Ryan died in a Boston hospital.
 He was 78.